Let's experiment dragon fruit grafting together:

 When the tree fruits, the Thai Yellow will look something like this.
-Truly exciting!
+Trust me, it is truly exciting!
 Most growers now choose the yellow or red ones for grafting because people love this taste & they sell very well.
 It's good value for investment and enjoyment.

 2. L-shape grafting (Cleft graft)